griffithlab/rnabio.org/_posts/0003-03-01-Differential_Expression.md

 ### Ballgown DE Analyis
-Use Ballgown to compare the tumor and normal conditions.
+Use Ballgown to compare the UHR and HBR conditions.
 Refer to the Ballgown manual for a more detailed explanation:

 * [https://www.bioconductor.org/packages/release/bioc/html/ballgown.html](https://www.bioconductor.org/packages/release/bioc/html/ballgown.html)

-Change to ref-only directory:
+Create and change to ballgown ref-only results directory:

 ```bash
 mkdir -p $RNA_HOME/de/ballgown/ref_only/